thekaigonzalez/slisp/docs/0peoplewillusesalmon.md

-let me just check to see if stephanie mills left any extra refills of ecstacy pills next to me in the seats spilled or she eat them all with a breakfast drink (did you inspect the sink?) - emineme
+let me just check to see if stephanie mills left any extra refills of ecstasy pills next to me in the seats spilled or she eat them all with a breakfast drink (did you inspect the sink?) - eminem